ton-community/tutorials/01-wallet/index.md

 Wallets in TON are also smart contracts!
 What this message means is that this smart contract hasn't been deployed yet and is therefore uninitialized.
 Deploying a smart contract means uploading its code onto the blockchain.

-Another interesting thing to notice is that the address shown in Tonscan may be different from the addres you typed in the search bar.
+Another interesting thing to notice is that the address shown in Tonscan may be different from the address you typed in the search bar!
 There are multiple ways to encode the same TON address.
 You can use [https://ton.org/address](https://ton.org/address) to see some additional representations and verify that they all share the same HEX public key.

 ## Step 4: Fund and deploy your wallet contract